nmheim/thesis/README.md

-# thesis
-Master's Thesis on Automated Anomaly Detection in Chaotic Time Series
+# Automated Anomaly Detection in Chaotic Time Series

+This is repository contains my Master's thesis in Computational Physics and the LaTeX code that I have used to create it.

+Feel free to use the slightly customized documentclass `gradient.cls` or the cover design `hphecker.sty`.